 Dr. Chuka Emezue is an Assistant Professor and the John L. and Helen Kellogg Endowed Faculty Scholar in the Women, Children, and Family Nursing Department at RUSH University College of Nursing.

+His research integrates digital health, biopsychosocial, and community-engaged approaches to address youth and family violence, mental health challenges, and early substance use.
+He primarily focuses on justice-involved, Black, and Latinx/Hispanic boys and young men who use and survive violence.
 Over the past five years, Dr. Emezue has developed two culturally grounded, technology-enabled interventions.
-BrotherlyACT is a mobile and web-based platform for young Black males that combines life skills coaching, pre-crisis mental health support, safety planning, and an AI-supported chatbot.
+BrotherlyACT is a mobile and web-based platform designed for young Black males, combining life skills coaching, pre-crisis mental health support, safety planning, and an AI-supported chatbot.
 FatherlyACT is a trauma-informed father–child dyadic program delivered in-person and online to strengthen healthy father–child relationships and reduce the impact of intimate partner and domestic violence on mothers and children.

-Dr. Emezue founded the Technology and Adolescent Mental Health Internship (TAMI) Program, now in its third year, which has trained over 75 high school students across eight schools in community-based research and digital mental health, resulting in youth co-authored peer-reviewed publications; an uncommon model of authentic youth-engaged scholarship.
+Dr. Emezue founded the Technology and Adolescent Mental Health Internship (TAMI) Program, now in its third year.
+The program builds youth capacity in research and community-based inquiry, training more than 75 high school students from eight schools in community-engaged research and digital mental health.
+This innovative model has led to youth co-authored, peer-reviewed publications and represents a rare example of authentic youth-engaged scholarship.

 NIH Commons: CHUKANE